globaltravelreport/global-travel-report/content/articles/exploring-the-surge-in-cruise-tourism-trends-and-future-insi.md

 ---
 title: 'Exploring the Surge in Cruise Tourism: Trends and Future Insights'
-summary: >-
-  The cruise tourism industry is experiencing a significant boom, reflecting an increasing interest among travelers in exploring the world from the deck...
+summary: "  The cruise tourism industry is experiencing a significant boom, reflecting an increasing interest among travelers in exploring the world from the deck..."
 date: '2025-04-03T04:43:45.907Z'
 country: Global
 type: Travel Trends